-Interest rates raised to highest level for 14 years
+Bank of England says UK may already be in recession

 The move takes borrowing costs to their highest since 2008, when the UK banking system faced collapse.

-Interest rates have been rising since December as living costs accelerate.
+Interest rates have been rising since December as living costs have been climbing at a faster pace.

-Inflation - the pace at which prices rise - is currently at its highest rate for nearly 40 years.
-At 9.9% it is five times higher than the Bank of England's 2% target.
+Inflation - the pace at which prices rise - is currently at its highest rate for nearly 40 years, at 9.9%, leaving many people facing hardship.

-Inflation is also widely predicted to head higher in October, despite government intervention to limit the impact of gas and electricity costs on households.
+The cost of living is also widely predicted to head higher in October, despite government support to limit soaring gas and electricity prices for households and businesses.

-The 0.5 percentage point rise to 2.25% was smaller than some economists has expected.
+Raising interest rates makes it more expensive to borrow which should, theoretically, encourage people to spend less and cool prices.

-A number had forecast the Bank would lift interest rates by 0.75 percentage points in line with similar moves by the US Federal Reserve and the European Central Bank.
+The Bank's 0.5 percentage point rise to 2.25% was smaller than some economists had expected.

-Raising interest rates makes it more expensive to borrow which should, theoretically, encourage people to borrow less and spend less.
-It should also spur people to save more.
+A number had forecast it would lift rates by 0.75 percentage points in line with similar moves by the US Federal Reserve and the European Central Bank.

-However, there is also a risk that it can drag on growth, harming the economy.
+However, there are concerns that raising rates too sharply could drag on economic growth.

-The Bank's Monetary Policy Committee (MPC) - which sets rates - forecast that the UK economy was already in recession.
+Announcing its rate decision, the Bank's Monetary Policy Committee (MPC) forecast that the UK economy was already in recession.
 That is defined as when an economy shrinks for two consecutive quarters.

-The MPC expects the UK economy to have shrunk by 0.1% between July and September, otherwise known as the third quarter.
-This comes after UK output shrank by 0.1% in the second quarter of 2022.
+The MPC said it expected the UK economy would shrink by 0.1% between July and September, otherwise known as the third quarter.
+This comes after it contracted by 0.1% in the second quarter.

 The Bank also revised its outlook for inflation, saying that the government's intervention to subsidise domestic bills through the Energy Price Guarantee was "likely to limit significantly further increases".